CamilleLoue/Fashion-Class-Classification/README.md

 # Fashion-Class-Classification

+**Aim of this project** Classify fashion articles among 10 categories using CNN.

 The fashion training set consists of 70,000 images divided into 60,000 training and 10,000 testing samples.
 Dataset sample consists of 28x28 grayscale image, associated with a label from 10 classes.

 The 10 classes are as follows: